-A son whose dad was 2nd U.S. coronavirus death writes Trump a letter: ‘I just want him to know’
+Son whose dad was among first U.S. coronavirus deaths writes Trump a letter: ‘I just want him to know’

 If you can consider yourself lucky saying goodbye to your father through a plastic face mask and with gloved hands, then the Lambrecht family was just that.

-The family was allowed, two at a time, into Douglas Lambrecht’s intensive-care room at EvergreenHealth Medical Center in the first hour of March 1, just as he became the second person in the United States to die of COVID-19, the disease caused by the coronavirus.
+The family was allowed, two at a time, into Douglas Lambrecht’s intensive-care room at EvergreenHealth Medical Center in the first hour of March 1, just as he became one of the first in the United States to die of COVID-19, the disease caused by the coronavirus.

 In the days after, as the number of COVID-19 diagnoses and deaths in the Seattle area and around the world soared, so did Nathan Lambrecht’s anger over what he believes President Donald Trump failed to do to save his father and those who died after him.